Present Participle in English

 Present Participle Used to Form Verb Tense

-To form continuous tenses, we use the ‘ing’ form of the verb.
+To form continuous tenses, we use the ‘ing’ form of a verb.
 That ‘ing’ form is called the present participle.
 Forming a verb tense is the function of the present participle.

 • They are cultivating wheat.